Glossophobia: Symptoms

 The more specific symptoms of speech anxiety can be grouped into three categories: physical, verbal, and non-verbal.
 Physical symptoms include: shaking, sweating, butterflies in the stomach, dry mouth, and rapid heartbeats.
 As Garcia-Lopez (2013) has noted, symptoms can include acute hearing, increased heart rate and blood pressure, dilated pupils, increased perspiration and oxygen intake, stiffening of neck/upper back muscles, and dry mouth.
 Uncontrollable shaking is also common and often occurs prior to the phobia-eliciting stimulus.
-Verbal symptoms include (but are not limited to) a tense or quivering voice, and vocalized pauses known as vocal fillers or Speech disfluency.
+Verbal symptoms include (but are not limited to) a tense or quivering voice, and vocalized pauses known as vocal fillers or speech disfluency.
 Nonverbal symptoms could include going blank during the speech, and remaining dependent on note cards.

 Help and relief

 Training courses in public speaking and/or organizations such as Australian Rostrum, Toastmasters International, POWERtalk International, and Association of Speakers Clubs or cultural activities at school level can help people to reduce their fear of public speaking to manageable levels.
-To temporarily treat their phobia, some affected people have turned to certain types of medications, typically beta blockers.

 In some cases, anxiety can be mitigated by a speaker not attempting to resist their anxiety, thus fortifying the anxiety/fight-or-flight loop.
 Other strategies involve using one's nervousness to enliven an otherwise fearful speech presentation.

 Traditional advice has been to urge fearful speakers not to take themselves too seriously, and to be reminded that mistakes are often unnoticed by audiences.
 Gaining experience in public speaking often results in it becoming less anxiety-provoking over time.
 Recent studies suggest that there is a close link between fear of public speaking and self-efficacy and that attempts to help presenters improve their self-efficacy will also reduce this fear.

 Loosening up a "tough crowd" by asking questions promotes audience participation.
 A speaker may also find this exercise to be helpful when their mind "goes blank", as it gives them time to regain their train of thought.

-New treatments for glossophobia are starting to emerge through the medium of Virtual reality where environments with sufficient realism can evoke a response in the user allowing for a virtual form of exposure therapy known as VRET these self-administered treatments have been shown to be effective, but it is a relatively new field and more research is needed.